Sermons

 28 May 2017

 Another week and another terrorist attack.
 This latest one being a bomb exploded at a concert intended for young people.
-The intention was to cause maximum harm to quite vulnerable children including an 8 year old there with her mother and sister to watch the concert.
-Over 20 dead and many more injured.
-The following… Read more
+The intention was to cause maximum harm to quite vulnerable… Read more

 Confirmation Sunday